 Hindus use a number of traditional decorative items to decorate their homes during Deepavali.
 Traditional Diwali home décor adds to the joy of the occasion and celebrates the Festival of Lights.

-Here are some decorative ideas that can enhance the festive appeal of your house during Diwali.
+Here are some decorating ideas to enhance the festive appeal of your house during Diwali.

-Candle wax can also be used in the form of aluminum diyas.
-These vibrant diyas are available in various designs and have good luck symbols painted on them which can include the “Om” or “Swastika“.
+Candle wax can also be used in the form of aluminium diyas or tealights.
+Thes diyas are available in various designs and may have good luck symbols painted on them which can include the “Om” or “Swastika“.

 Panchmukhi floral diyas with Lakshmi and Ganesha idols embedded on them can add a special touch to your decor.
 You can place diyas on the steps of your residence to welcome visitors into your home.

 Aromatic candles and lanterns often known as the ‘Aakash Kandil‘ can be used to decorate your home for Diwali.
 It’s not just that the candles illuminate your home, but these also create the perfect atmosphere for a festive celebration.

 Floating candles are stored in pots filled with liquid or water and can be decorated with petals of flowers or even rose to add the artistic look.
 Sparkling flowers plus candles add beauty to your home.